 BUTTON FUNCTIONALITY Z Analyze the fragmentation.
-The program displays the current structure of partition blocks in form of the Defragmentation map. - Start the defragmentation procedure for a partition.
-Start the MFT defragmentation procedure for an NTFS partition.
-Cancel the running defragmentation procedure
+The program displays the current structure of partition blocks in form of the Defragmentation map.
+Start the defragmentation procedure for a partition. - Start the MFT defragmentation procedure for an NTFS partition.

 Common Tasks Bar